rust-lang/book/nostarch/chapter20.md

 Listing 20-8: Declaring and calling an `extern` function defined in another language

 Within the `unsafe extern "C"` block, we list the names and signatures of external functions from another language we want to call.
 The `"C"` part defines which *application binary interface (ABI)* the external function uses: the ABI defines how to call the function at the assembly level.
 The `"C"` ABI is the most common and follows the C programming language’s ABI.
+Information about all the ABIs Rust supports is available in the Rust Reference at *../reference/items/external-blocks.html#abi*.

-This particular function does not have any memory safety considerations, though.
+Every item declared within an `unsafe extern` block is implicitly unsafe.
-In fact, we know that any call to `abs` will always be safe for any `i32`, so we can use the `safe` keyword to say that this specific function is safe to call even though it is in an `unsafe extern` block.
+However, some FFI functions *are* safe to call.
+For example, the `abs` function from C’s standard library does not have any memory safety considerations and we know it can be called with any `i32`.
+In cases like this, we can use the `safe` keyword to say that this specific function is safe to call even though it is in an `unsafe extern` block.
 Once we make that change, calling it no longer requires an `unsafe` block, as shown in Listing 20-9.

 src/main.rs